masak/nex/README.md

 In Nex there are two types of move:

-1. **Placement**: Put one piece of your own color, and one neutral stone on the board.
+1. **Placement**: Put one stone of your own color, and one neutral stone on the board.

 2. **Conversion**: Turn two neutral stones on the board into stones of your color,